JadeJuno/Junobot/README.md

 Junobot, officially known as Junøbot, is a simple, multipurpose bot built in Python that I made for a school project and that just built around afterward.

-Goldbot, officially known as Gøldbot, is a simple, multipurpose bot built in Python that I made for a school project and that just built around afterwards.

 ## TODO:

 - [x] Separate all commands in different cogs.